ucb-sts/sts/walkthrough.md

     topology_class = MeshTopology
     topology_params = "num_switches=2"

-In this case, we're simulating a simple mesh topology consiting of two switches each with an attached host, and a single link connecting the switches.
+In this case, we're simulating a simple mesh topology consisting of two switches each with an attached host, and a single link connecting the switches.